LucaBonfiglioli/nnviz/README.md

 nnviz package.module.submodule:a_function_that_returns_a_model
 ```

 ⚠️**NOTE:** Currently, there is a limitation with this feature: the model constructor **must** take no arguments (or at least no required ones), because I cannot find a way to easily pass arguments to the constructor from the command line.
 A workaround is to manually create a python file with a function that returns the model, and then pass that function to the `nnviz` command.
-I know, it's not ideal, this will be fixed in the 0.5.x release.

 ## 🐍 Visualizing models from python files